MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/use-editable-grids-dynamics-365.md

 ---
-title: "Use editable grids in Customer Engagement | MicrosoftDocs"
+title: "Use editable grids in Customer Engagement (Dynamics 365 Customer Engagement Developer Guide) | MicrosoftDocs"
-description: "Editable grid is a new custom control in Dynamics 365 Customer Engagement that provides rich inline editing capabilities on web and mobile clients (Dynamics 365 for phones and Dynamics 365 for tablets) including the ability to group, sort, and filter data within the same grid so that you do not have to switch records or views." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: ""
+description: "Editable grid is a new custom control in Dynamics 365 Customer Engagement that provides rich inline editing capabilities on web and mobile clients (Dynamics 365 for phones and Dynamics 365 for tablets) including the ability to group, sort, and filter data within the same grid so that you do not have to switch records or views." ms.custom: "" ms.date: 10/18/2018 ms.reviewer: "" ms.service: "crm-online" ms.suite: ""